-Ball Valves
+280 Ball Valves

 Ball valves can be used to serve several purposes.
 They allow seawater to enter the boat, in the case of livewells, and they also act as a safeguard to stop water from entering.
 To tell which position a ball valve is in, open or closed, look at the valve and determine the direction of flow.
 When the ball valve handle is in the same position as the direction of flow, the valve is in the "OPEN" position.
 When the ball valve handle appears to cross the direction of flow, the valve is in the "CLOSED" position.
-The ball valves can be accessed in the bilge compartment behind the aft seating.

-301 Deckdrain System
+280 Deckdrain System

 The deckdrain system is equipped with 1 1/2" thru hull fittings through the aft port and starboard hull sides.
 These fittings have to be installed lower than the drains in the cockpit floor so that gravity will allow the cockpit to drain free of water.
 This puts these fittings very close to the water line of the hull.
 These drains are rigged with ball valves that can be opened and closed to control the flow of water.
+The ball valves can be accessed through the pie eyes on the port starboard side of the transom.
 In the open position, these ball valves will allow water to flow freely from the cockpit, thus making the boat "self-bailing".
 When closed, no water will be allowed to travel to or from the cockpit.
+Refer to page 37 for the Deck Drain System diagram.

-301 Livewell Pump Assembly
+280 Livewell Pump Assembly

 The livewell pump assembly is composed of a scoop strainer mounted to the bottom of the hull, a thru hull fitting, ball valve assembly, and the pump.
 As you can see, the ball valve assembly is in the "OPEN" position.
 This is the correct position for the operation of the livewell.
+(Refer to Hull Wire Harness diagram, page 31).

-Livewell Pump Assembly in "OPEN" Position
+Livewell Pump Assembly in the "OPEN" Position